 The answer is simple: People who are disabled want to be treated equally, so they expect you to design and build your website with inclusion and accessibility in mind and not to throw a band-aid on it.
 The only way to do that is to commit, provision for, and make accessibility a part of your process throughout the lifetime of your website.

 So is design, development, testing, security, and proper management and maintenance of your website, but we have come to accept that those things are important and worth our time.
 Why should accessibility be treated any differently?
 Not only is it the right thing to do, but there is a strong business case to make your website more accessible, too.

-Pretty much, but there may be some rare occasions when an overlay can be used.
-For example, using one as a temporary solution while accessibility remidiation is underway.
-Overlay Fact Sheet takes an in-depth look at the strengths and weaknesses of overlay widgets, that you should definetly check out.
+Pretty much, but there may be some occasions when an overlay can be used.
+For example, using one as a temporary solution while accessibility remediation is underway.
+Overlay Fact Sheet takes an in-depth look at the strengths and weaknesses of overlay widgets, that you should definitely check out.

 A compilation of some great articles and podcasts that take a deep dive into the pitfalls surrounding accessibility overlays.

 - AccessiBe and data protection?
 Léonie Watson, July 27, 2021

 - accessiBe and the false David vs. Goliath narrative Eric Bailey, July 22, 2021